Allynwood Academy: History

 The school was founded in the 1980s by Tony and Betty Argiros, who were recovering alcoholics following a twelve-step program.
 As a part of the own final step in their own program, they took young people who were recovering from substance abuse into their home.
 They became foster parents to many of these adolescents and provided some with homeschooling education.
 After the number of foster children began to exceed the allowable limit for New York State, they sought and obtained legal status for their home as a licensed school.

 Over time, the school grew beyond the Argiros home into a campus that includes a main school building, boys' and girls' dormitories, a chapel, food service, laundry services, art and athletic facilities.

 By 2000, the Argiros' children had assumed control over the day-to-day operations of the school.
 In October 2013, the Family Foundation School changed its name to "Allynwood Academy", which the school stated was due to a change in program structure.
-Then, citing a decline in enrollment, the school closed at the end of the 2014–2015 academic year.
+Then, citing a decline in enrollment, the school closed 2014.